needle-mirror/com.unity.services.economy/Documentation~/editor_tools.md

 - `Instance Data JSON` : **Only required for the Update action**.
 The instance data you want to add to the players inventory item you are updating.
 This must be valid JSON.

 ### Purchases Helper
-This helper allows you to make purchases.
+This helper allows you to make virtual purchases.
 When configuring your event, trigger the `InvokeAsync()` method on this object.

+Note: This helper does not support real money purchases.

-- `Purchase ID` : The ID of the purchase you want to make.
+- `Purchase ID` : The ID of the virtual purchase you want to make.